johaGL/DIMet/README.md

 ##### Distance Over Span (d/s)

-In general the number of samples can be limited by many extinsic and intrinsic factors.
+In general the number of samples can be limited by many extinsic and intrinsic factors (funding, animal welfare, etc).
 We recommed at least n>=3 in each group to be compared.

-Even when n=3 the statistical test result can be not enough to be confident about a identified difference.
+When n is small (n < 10) the result of the statistical test, alone, can still be misleading.
 We introduce in DIMet the notion of distance/span, which is expained in the figure below:

 ![d_over_s](imgs/d_over_s_readme.png)

 The best d/s are closer to 1 (fully separated groups and highly reproducible measure).
 The smaller the d/s, the poorer the "separation" between the two groups being compared.
-Negative numbers say that the distance is not positive i.e.  the interval for samples in 'A' group and those of 'B' group are "overlapping".
+Negative numbers say that the distance is not positive i.e.  the interval of 'A' group and the interval of 'B' group are overlapping.
    Worst result d/s = -1

-Specially when dealing with small sample size (n<=5), this metric "reflect to a certain extent" the replicability of the measure.
+Specially when dealing with a very small sample size (n<=5), this metric "reflect to a certain extent" the replicability of the measure.

 The option `--qualityDistanceOverSpan` has the following effect:
-For a current comparison,  if a metabolite has d/s  inferior to this value, it is excluded from the statistical analysis (pvalue=NaN).
-However, must be used with caution if n >= 6 and outliers are present.
-By default it is fixed to -0.3 (not stringent).
-To inactivate  this automatic behavior, set to -1.
+For a current comparison,  if a metabolite has d/s  inferior to this value, it is excluded from the multiple test correction and its _padj_ is set to NaN; therefore this metabolite will not be in the "filtered" results (filtered by thresholds _padj_ and log2FC).
+By default `--qualityDistanceOverSpan` is fixed to -0.3 (not stringent).

+However, `--qualityDistanceOverSpan` must be used with caution if n >= 6 and outliers are present.
+To inactivate its automatic behavior, set to -1.

 #### Output table Differential Analysis